idelchi/devenv/README.md

 # devenv

-`devenv` is a repository that provides a collection of common basic settings for linters and formatters, driven by Taskfiles.
-It also builds and pushes a Docker image to Docker Hub containing all the necessary tools.
+`devenv ` is a repository offering a collection of common settings for linters and formatters, managed by Taskfiles.
+Additionally, it builds and pushes a Docker image loaded with all the required tools to Docker Hub."

 To use `devenv` in your project, include it as a submodule.